George Takei: Legal issues

+Activism and advocacy

 Takei was an alternate delegate from California to the 1972 Democratic National Convention.
 The following year he ran for a seat on the Los Angeles City Council, finishing second of five candidates in the special election and losing by 1,647 votes; the winner, David Cunningham Jr., received 42% of the votes cast and Takei received 33%.
 During the campaign, Takei's bid for the city council caused one local station to stop running the repeats of the original Star Trek series until after the election and KNBC-TV to substitute the premiere episode of the Star Trek animated series scheduled by the network with another in which his character did not appear, in attempts to avoid violating the FCC's equal-time rule.
 The other candidates in the race complained that Takei's distinctive and powerful voice alone, even without his image on television every week, created an unfair advantage.

 Los Angeles mayor Tom Bradley later appointed Takei to the board of directors of the Southern California Rapid Transit District, making him part of the team that initiated and planned the Los Angeles subway system.
 Takei was called away from the set of Star Trek: The Motion Picture in 1978 to cast the tie-breaking vote for the creation of the Los Angeles subway system.
 He served on the board from 1973 to 1984.

-In 1980, Takei began a campaign for California State Assemblyman (District 46) from the greater Los Angeles area.
+In 1980, Takei began a campaign for California state assemblyman (District 46) from the greater Los Angeles area.
 However, he chose to withdraw after his opponent challenged the airing of episodes of Star Trek on local television under the Federal Communications Commission's Fairness Doctrine "equal time" regulations, saying also that "this is the wrong time to interrupt my career as an actor and author."
 He also appeared as a sadistic Japanese POW camp commander in the World War II film Return from the River Kwai (1989).